Skip Navigation

 • Statutory Liability Cover

-• Supplemental Liability Insurance up to $1,000,000
+• Supplemental Liability Insurance up to $500,000

 • Unlimited mileage

-• Unlimited Generator Usage
+• Unlimited generator usage

 • Vehicle kit including cutlery and crockery, personal kit including sleeping bags, sheets, towels, pillows and pillow cases

-• Personalised itinerary with local area information
+• Digital Road Book with travel tips and day-to-day driving itinerary with local area information

-• Mobile Travel App
+• Mobile Travel App with offline maps and real time itinerary updates

 Itinerary